ndethore/ndethore.github.io/_posts/2016-01-21-writing-memory-efficient-swift-code.md

 ~~~

-As we did for the first scenario, let’s take a moment to analyse the relationship between a Pilot and a License :
+As we did for the first scenario, let’s take a moment to analyse the relationship between a `Pilot` and a `Implent` :

-- A pilot does not necessarily have a license.
-His license can be deallocated without issues.
+- A pilot does not necessarily have an implent.
+His implent can be deallocated without issues.
 - An implent, however, is issued for a specific pilot.
 Therefore the pilot property of a `Implent` instance must always have a value.

 The reference cycle created in this situation is best solved using an **unowned** reference.